intel/mlir-extensions/docs/rfcs/XeTileandXeGPUDialect.md

 ## Notes

 Currently, there is no lower-level GPU IR like NVVM available for Intel GPU compiler toolchain.
-XeGPU dialect uses SPIRV Intel extension to access joint-matrix or SPRIV external function to access intel GPU VC intrinsics.
+XeGPU dialect uses SPIR-V Intel extension to access joint-matrix or SPIR-V external function to access intel GPU VC intrinsics.
 This may change in the future, so we expect XeGPU lowering may change accordingly.